Joel Hyatt: Life and career

-Hyatt served as National Finance Chair for the Democratic party in 2000, and is a business partner of former U.S. Vice President Al Gore In 2004, Hyatt and Gore purchased Newsworld International, a cable news channel, programmed by the Canadian Broadcasting Corporation, which aired news programming from around the world.
+Hyatt served as National Finance Chair for the Democratic party in 2000, and is a business partner of former U.S. Vice President Al Gore.
+In 2004, Hyatt and Gore purchased Newsworld International, a cable news channel, programmed by the Canadian Broadcasting Corporation, which aired news programming from around the world.
 On August 1, 2005, Gore and Hyatt relaunched the network as Current TV, a young adult-programmed news and information service which pioneered the concept of user generated content on cable TV.
 Hyatt and Gore later sold the channel to Al Jazeera Media Network on January 2, 2013 for a reported $500 million.
-In August, 2014, Hyatt and Gore sued Al Jazeera for fraud and breach of contract in connection with a residual payment of $65 million that remained unpaid.
+In August 2014, Hyatt and Gore sued Al Jazeera for fraud and breach of contract in connection with a residual payment of $65 million that remained unpaid.
 The allegations were denied by Al Jazeera as "blatantly false" and "potentially misleading."

 Hyatt taught entrepreneurship at Stanford University Graduate School of Business from 1998 to 2003 and at Stanford Law school.
 He is a member of the board of trustees of Morehouse College and of The Brookings Institution.
 Hyatt was elected to the board of directors of Hewlett-Packard Company in May 2007, and of The RAND Corporation in March 2015.
 Hyatt is a member of the Council on Foreign Relations.
 He also serves on the board of Stanford Hospital.

 Hyatt was an investor in and chairman of VideoSurf, a computer vision search engine that was acquired by Microsoft in 2011.

 Globality Inc, based in Menlo Park, California, is Joel Hyatt's current business venture.
 The company was co-founded by Joel Hyatt and Lior Delgo in March 2015.
-At its launch, Globality represented approximately 350 consulting services companies in 55 countries.
+At the time of its launch, Globality had invited 350 advertising companies to use its services.
 In 2019, SoftBank invested $100m.